halomod/hmf/README.rst

 Version 3 Note
 --------------
-Due to the general trend of moving to Python 3 by important projects such as IPython and astropy, from version 3.0, hmf is compatible with Python 3, and from version 3.1, it will drop support for Python 2.
+Due to the general trend of moving to Python 3 by important projects such as IPython and astropy, from version 3.0, hmf is compatible with Python 3, and from version 3.1, it will drop (official) support for Python 2.

 Documentation
 -------------